Submitted by Richie Baccellieri on Thursday, September 14, 2017 at 1:11 PM

-That's how the sharps have been betting so far.
 You can purchase my BEST BETS right here at the website with your credit card every day.
-If you have any questions call theoffice at 1-888-777-4155.
-Please check on combination packages that feature football and playoff baseball.
-And, ask about the NBA too...that's about to start very soon.
+If you have any questions call the office at 1-888-777-4155.
+Be sure to check on combination packages with baseball.
+I'm really looking forward to this year's playoffs...where some very good teams will be posted at some very affordable prices.

 Thanks for reading.
-Back with you Friday for my comprehensive NFL report.
+See you again Friday afternoon.